plaindocs/docbuilds/source/making-of.md

 ## Deploying to BitBalloon with Factor

-We now have a Middleman project that can get the relevant data from the Github API and generate StaticGen.
-Next step is to make sure StaticGen stays up to date.
+We now have a Middleman project that can get the relevant data from the Github API and generate DocBuilds.
+Next step is to make sure DocBuilds stays up to date.

 For this we're using [Factor](https://factor.io).
 They hve a nifty little DSL that you can use to string together different sources, tools and deployment options.
 In this case we're gonna use their cron source, their Github source, their Middleman tool and their BitBalloon deployment option.